dhsiao510/calendar/README.md

 # To Run the App

 1. First time please cd into the directory and run `npm install`
 2. Upon completion, please run `npm run start`.
-The Calendar should be able opened on browser [http://localhost:3000]
+The Calendar should be opened on browser [http://localhost:3000]
 3. Per requirement, the Calendar should render the current month by default
 4. The required visual indication of the current date would have a red background
 5. A day with an event would have the event name shown with an orange background